Last updated on 22nd November 2023

 - What do you want them to do?

-Commenting, liking, following, tagging a friend, etc. are all valid actions depending on whether you’re looking to increase engagement on your page, increase your follower count, etc.
+Commenting, liking, following, tagging a friend, etc. are all valid actions depending on whether you’re looking to increase engagement on your page, increase your follower count, and so on.

 8. Blasts from the past